 Hook Norton inevitably derives its character from the past -– iits own past as a community, the past of the wider world it lives in, and the individual pasts of the people who have come to lived here.
 This website is intended to provide interesting and pertinent information about those pasts, through thoughtful articles, imaginative re-creations and perhaps, in time, a treasure house of original material.

-This website is the creation of the Hook Norton Local History Group (HNLHG) and, in particular, of the team named below.
+This website is the creation of the Hook Norton Local History Group (HNLHG) and, in particular, of the team named below, together with Roy Meadow.
 The History Group exists to recover and preserve the history of this village and parish, and to spread knowledge and appreciation of it among the public at large.
-For more information, please follow this link to the HNLHG’s webpage.
+It is closely associated with the Village Museum and Archive, which is housed at the Hook Norton Brewery.
+For more information, please follow these links to the HNLHG’s webpage and the Museum website.

-Editors: Gill Geering, Roy Meadow and Donald Ratcliffe
+Editors: Gill Geering and Donald Ratcliffe